vinaykumarrajanna/Monitoring_Dashboard/README.md

   - Frontend: [http://localhost:8081](http://localhost:8081)

 Open `index.html` directly from your local machine, and make sure the fetch URL in `app.js` uses `http://localhost:8082/metrics` for testing with Kubernetes port-forward.

 ---

+**Note:**
+A GitHub Actions workflow (`.github/workflows/cicd.yml`) is included and automatically builds and pushes the Docker images to Docker Hub on code push.
+This enables seamless CI/CD and guarantees images are available for Kubernetes deployments.

+---